awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 **Max\.
 Bandwidth \(Mbps\)**
 The maximum bandwidth in megabits per second\.
 Divide by 8 to get the expected throughput in megabytes per second\.
 General Purpose SSD \(gp2\) volumes for Amazon RDS DB instances have a throughput limit of 250 MiB/s in most cases\.
 However, the throughput limit can vary depending on volume size\.
-For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances\.* For information on estimating bandwidth for gp2 storage, see [General Purpose SSD storage](CHAP_Storage.md#Concepts.Storage.GeneralSSD)\.
+For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances\.*

 **Network Performance**
 The network speed relative to other DB instance classes\.